tenstorrent/tt-torch/docs/src/getting_started.md

 sudo chown -R $USER /opt/ttmlir-toolchain
 ```

-3. Build the toolchain for tt-torch:
+3. Build the toolchain for tt-torch (this build step only needs to be done once):

 ```bash
 cd third_party